explysm/YikeGames/readme.md

     *   User Login
     *   Profile Viewing
     *   Profile Editing
-*   **Discord Webhook Integration**: Enhanced features related to Discord webhook payloads.
+*   **Discord Webhook Integration**: Global chat messages are sent to the discord server. why?
+I have no idea, just thought it would be cool.

 ## Getting Started

-Further instructions on setting up and running the application will be provided here.
+To download the app, go to [releases](https://github.com/explysm/yikegames/releases) and pick the executable for your OS.

 ## License